 Our tax approach is based on the following principles:

 Our tax risk management follows ConvaTec’s Group Tax Policy, Grant of Approval and applicable internal control processes.
 Our Group Tax Policy covers all tax processes including tax planning, accounting and compliance.
 Tax risks are identified through early assessment and appraisal of changes to tax legislation, business decisions and the external environment within which we operate.
 We apply risk management controls over tax compliance and monitor effectiveness of tax compliance activities of all group companies.
+At ConvaTec, we support taking a risk based approach in identifying reasonable measures to prevent facilitation of tax evasion.
 This reflects our commitment to ensuring we comply with the requirements of each of the countries in which we operate.

 Our Group Tax is responsible for implementing ConvaTec’s tax approach, which has been approved by the ConvaTec Board, and ensuring global compliance with this approach by the group.
 Group Tax is responsible for ensuring that policies and procedures that support this approach are used consistently throughout the group, and is supported by an experienced tax team with the skills to implement this approach.